saptak/envddext/FAQ.md

 - Create basic Gateway resources with visual forms
 - Set up HTTP routing rules (HTTPRoutes) with path matching and validation
 - Deploy a working example application from templates
-- **NEW: One-click port forwarding** for instant gateway access without complex networking
+- **NEW: Dynamic Port Forwarding** with intelligent service discovery and one-click gateway access
 - Set up traffic splitting between service versions with the guided wizard
 - Configure TLS certificates with automatic cert-manager installation
 - Test your routes and HTTPS endpoints with the built-in HTTP client